momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

     [this spreadsheet](https://docs.google.com/spreadsheets/d/1KHeWfhGUNpN267CXtPvVdf2h7eQbjPUhWVkE5NimYhg/edit?gid=2051215588#gid=2051215588).
     **Always** check that sheet first before starting a port.
 If you submit the map and it's been reserved / opted-out of porting, we'll reject the submission.
-  - If someone has requested it to not be ported, do _not_ spam them requesting to port it.
+  - If someone has requested it to not be ported, do _not_ spam them with requests to port it.
 - Try to verify whether a map has been released on a public forum (e.g. GameBanana, jump.tf forums) before porting.
   - Don't port a map if it seems like it's been released for a single server, unless you can get explicit permission.
 - If in doubt, try your best to contact the original mapper.